codeforamerica/form-flow/README.md

 #### IntelliJ

-You can run tests directly in IntelliJ by running tests from test folder (via right click or `ctrl + shift + r`).
+You can run tests directly in IntelliJ by running tests from the test folder (via right-click or `ctrl + shift + r`).

-## Setup Fake Filler (optional, Chrome & Firefox)
+## Setup Fake Filler (Optional - Recommended for Chrome & Firefox)

-We use an automatic form filler to make manual test easier.
+We use an automatic form filler to make manual testing easier.
+This will automatically fill your form screens with fake data.

 Install [Fake Filler for Chrome](https://chrome.google.com/webstore/detail/fake-filler/bnjjngeaknajbdcgpfkgnonkmififhfo) or [Fake Filler for FireFox](https://addons.mozilla.org/en-US/firefox/addon/fake-filler/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)